-How do you deal with a lazy child?
-That is a question many parents have to deal with almost every day for the simple reason that children are among the world’s most terrible procrastinators.
+How do you deal with a “lazy child”?
+Many parents have to deal with this question almost every day for the simple reason that children are among the world’s most terrible procrastinators.

-Having to repeat instructions over and over again – without getting anywhere – often leads to frustration, and that frustration can make you make decisions or react in ways that you later regret.
+Having to repeat instructions over and over again – without getting anywhere – often leads to frustration, and that frustration can lead you to make decisions or to react in ways that you later regret.

-It is not always easy to know how to deal with a lazy child.
-Sometimes “pushing them harder” seems to be most effective strategy, but there are times parents always wonder if “letting their kids experience the consequences of their actions” is the most appropriate approach.
+It is not always easy to know how to deal with a lazy child: is “pushing them harder” the most effective strategy?
+Or is “letting them experience the consequences of their actions” a more appropriate approach?

-Regardless of the strategy that you choose, dealing with a lazy child tires you out and often leads to feelings of hopelessness.
+Regardless of the strategy that you choose, dealing with a “child who constantly needs to be pushed” tires you out and often leads to feelings of hopelessness.

-To understand why your child is lazy, you must first understand how procrastination in children works.
+To understand your child’s behavior, you must first understand how procrastination in children works.

 The Oxford dictionary defines procrastination as deferring action without good reason.
 Recent studies have found that “putting something off until later” can have dramatic effects.